 Whenever you plan a long hike through the woods or up on a mountain, sooner or later, you’re bound to hit some rain.
 You would agree with us that keeping your belongings safe and dry is never easy, and failing to do it right could lead to some really nasty results.
 If you are still reading this, you might benefit from learning how to waterproof a backpack the proper way.
+If, on the other hand you want a quicker solution you can buy one of our top waterproof backpack picks.

 Water hazards will no longer be adventure jeopardizing factors if you manage to learn some of these skills and make them your own.
 Learning how to waterproof your backpack, as well as the equipment you carry, will allow you to keep items safe and prolong their durability.

-In this article, we will show you several ways of how to waterproof most any backpack, and by this assuring that your equipment will remain dry most of the time.
+In this article, we will show you several ways of how to waterproof almost any backpack, and by this assuring that your equipment will remain dry most of the time.
 In the first part, we are going to take a look at the two major ways one can waterproof their hiking equipment (external and internal) and then we will look at the best and most price-sensitive ways to do them externally.
 So kick back and take out your notebook as we are just getting started.

 The Whole Backpack or Just the Innards?

 When waterproofing equipment for a longer hike, the first thing that you should decide on, is the way you are going to do this.
-There are two major methods of having a reliable waterproofing.
+There are two major methods of having reliable waterproofing.
 You can waterproof the entire backpack with one larger layer, or simply take every item from it and waterproof them one by one.

 Let’s take a look at what are the benefits and the downsides of both approaches and of course how to combine the two for the best results.